jasiek1212/Simulations/README.md

 ### 5. Run the project

-Now, click the green arrow at the top of the screen (still having the World class open) to run the simulation.
+Now, click the green arrow at the top of the screen (still having the World class open) to run the program.

-Aby rozpocząc symulację, uruchom klasę World.
-Przycisk "Start with old configuration" odpala symulację z poprzednią konfiguracją (lub domyślnie załączoną, jeśli jest uruchamiana pierwszy raz).

-UWAGA: może się wydarzyć wyjątek NoSuchFileException - z jakiegoś powodu czasami niepoprawnie znajdowana jest lokalizacja pliku config.JSON.
-Aby to naprawić, trzeba w klasie Project/Model/Core/SimulationConfig.java w metodzie get() zmienić lokalizację (zazwyczaj działa dodanie "/Simulations/" na początku) i taką samą zmianę wprowadzić w Project/GUI/SimulationMenu.java w metodzie changeJSON().
+## Run the Program

+### 1. Configuration

+There are two options available:
+* input your own configurations
+* run with previous configuration.
+If this is you first time running the program, this option will open the simulation with a default configuration.

+### 2. Simulation

+Once the configuration is confirmed, the simulation window will appear with objects as discussed in the  [Project Functionality](#project-functionality) chapter.
+You can pause the simulation with the pause/resume button and click on any of the animals to see its personal statistics (resume the simulation first).
+They will be shown on the left side of the grid.
+The simulation will keep running as long as any animal is alive and will stop once all the animals are dead.